Stranger of Paradise: Final Fantasy Origin: Development

-The aim behind the title was a mature, "brutal" take on the Final Fantasy series that would separate it from the rest of the franchise while retaining connections to it.
+The aim behind the title was a mature, "brutal" take on the Final Fantasy series that would separate it from the rest of the franchise while still retaining connections to it.
 The gameplay was designed to emulate Team Ninja's known style of challenging action combat; Team Ninja had previously worked with Square Enix on Dissidia Final Fantasy NT.
 The job system, a recurring feature of Final Fantasy, took inspiration from the system created for Final Fantasy V, with Inoue saying there were more jobs than that game featured in Stranger of Paradise.
 The game combines the job system with Soulslike gameplay elements.
 The level designs deliberately emulated or referenced other numbered entries, such as a wooded wetland area taking inspiration from the Sunleth Waterscape from Final Fantasy XIII.

-Rather than a remake of the first Final Fantasy, Stranger of Paradise was a new storyline using the original as inspiration, focusing on the themes of examining the role and goals of Warriors of Light.
+Rather than a remake of the first Final Fantasy, it was decided that Stranger of Paradise would be a new storyline using the original as inspiration, focusing on examining the role and goals of Warriors of Light.
 In contrast to the pale crystals used across most of the series, the red crystals and blood-colored elements of artwork emphasised the darker tone.
 Commenting on the scenario, Nojima highlighted one line, "it's not a hope or a dream.
 It's like a hunger.
 A thirst", as the mainspring of the story.
 The subtitle had a dual meaning of the party literally being strangers in the game world, and the party being unwelcome in the game's "paradise".
 When asked during an interview with Digital Trends on whether or not the story was meant to be a prequel to the first Final Fantasy, Nojima answered that he personally considers the game to be a prequel, but it is ultimately left open to the player's interpretation.
-Character Princess Sara was designed by Roberto Ferrari, who emulated the original game's design for her.
+In contrast, Nomura stated that despite the story using the first Final Fantasy as a basis, it is not necessarily a prequel, sequel, or otherwise directly connected to it.
+Character Princess Sarah was designed by Roberto Ferrari, who emulated the original game's design for her.
 The key artwork was created by Square Enix's Image Studio CGI division under Nomura's supervision.